 Hi maxime,

-In 2015 we hired a Sixt rental one, manual transmission 1.6 HDI and did 2000+ miles around England and Wales and thoroughly enjoyed its non trendy sensibility.
+In 2015 we hired a Sixt rental one, manual transmission 1.6 HDI and did 2000+ miles around England and Wales and thoroughly enjoyed its non trendy :D sensibility.
 Pity we can't get the diesel hear though.

 I've just swapped my 2014 2.0 BlueHDi C4 Grand Picasso for the 3008 GT 180.